 Old message versions can ultimately be retired when all subscribers are upgraded.

 12. Have idempotent subscribers

 Even with other measures in place such as duplicate detection.
-It’s very likely that your subscriber receives the same message twice.
-For example, this can happen when during the time a subscriber is processing a message, its lock expires and the message is released back to the subscription queue.
+It’s highly likely that your subscriber receives the same message twice.
+For example, this happens when during the time a subscriber is processing a message, the message’s lock expires and it is released back to the subscription queue.
 So you have to make sure your subscribers process messages idempotently.
 This can be achieved via various mechanisms depending on your circumstance, but checking against message timestamps or unique message IDs can be a simple effective measure.

-In conclusion, service buses, like any other tool in our toolbox, can be misused or abused, perhaps more easily than some of the others and that’s led to many hating them.
-But in the right situation they are very powerful.
-Following the above guidelines should hopefully help you build a solid foundation for large-scale integrations over service buses and not end up with huge improvement costs.
-Because changing upstream design always costs exponentially more downstream.
+In conclusion, service buses, like any other tool in our toolbox, can be misused, perhaps more easily than some of the others, which has led to many hating them.
+But they are powerful and very beneficial in the right situation.
+Following the above guidelines should help you build a solid foundation for large-scale integrations over service buses and not end up with huge improvement costs – because changing upstream design costs exponentially more downstream.